devopssteps/linux-crash-course/module-12.md

 > “The shell is the heart of DevOps — everything starts from here.”

 ---
-> “If you don’t know Linux shell, you can’t become a DevOps engineer — let me show you the basics.”
+> “If you don’t know Linux shell, you can’t become a DevOps engineer.”

 ---